xcart/xcart-docs/_pages/kb_en/modules/wholesale.md

 Wholesale pricing is a way to offer multiple levels of pricing for the same product depending on the membership level of the buyer and/or the number of product units ordered.

-A store admin can add a dependency for a wholesale pricing for a product either on a specific minimum purchase quantity or a particular customer membership.

 A store admin can add a dependency for wholesale pricing for a product either on a specific minimum purchase quantity or a particular customer membership.
 A minimum purchase quantity is the least possible number of product units that can be bought by a customer at a time.
 If a cart contains fewer items than the minimum purchase limit set for the product, checkout is not allowed.

 Before you proceed, make sure the addon **Wholesale** is installed and enabled.